The Time the Beach Boys Fired Brian Wilson

-Last month, we watched the happy vibes surrounding the Beach Boys‘ 50th anniversary tour evaporate amidst reports that Mike Love had dismissed Brian Wilson and Al Jardine from the lineup.
-Of course, this isn’t the first time Wilson and Jardine have been fired from the band; in fact, Wilson was shown the door 30 years ago today (Nov.
-5).
+In 2012, the happy vibes surrounding the Beach Boys‘ 50th anniversary tour evaporated following reports that Mike Love had dismissed Brian Wilson and Al Jardine from the lineup.
+But this wasn’t the first time Wilson and Jardine have been fired from the band: On Nov.
+5, 1982, Wilson was shown the door.

 The split went down during a meeting at the band’s lawyer’s office, where he was handed a letter stating, in part, “This is to advise you that your services as an employee of Brother Records Inc. and otherwise are hereby terminated, effective immediately. … This action is taken in your best interest, and is not reversible.
 We wish you the best of health.”